redox-os/book/src/configuration-settings.md

 The default values for the build system's Makefile variables are mostly defined in the `mk` directory&mdash;particularly in [`mk/config.mk`](#mkconfigmk).
 Local changes from the default values, however, should be applied in the [`.config`](#config) file, or temporarily on the `make` [command line](#command-line).

+While if you are using Cookbook environment variables in `.config` you need to use the `export` command.

 The build system uses GNU Make and Cookbook to coordinate the build system in order.
 The [build system reference](./build-system-reference.md#cookbook) and [porting application guide](./porting-applications.md#cookbook) have more information about Cookbook.

 Three important Makefile variables of interest are `ARCH`, `CONFIG_NAME`, and `BOARD`, as they specify the system to be built.
 These, and other important environment variables, can be seen in the following table: